Musicoll/Kiwi/README.md

 $ echo export KIWI_CURL_INCLUDE=[curl-dir]/include >>~/.bashrc
 ```

 Kiwi also requires collborative library flip.
-Same process is used to retrieve <a href=https://irisate.com/developer-irisate/>flip precompiled libraries</a> and points to them using environment variables.
+Same process is used to retrieve flip precompiled libraries and points to them using environment variables.
+To download current flip-public version for linux please folow this<a href=http://developer.irisate.com.s3-website-us-east-1.amazonaws.com/files/flip-demo-linux-c47e41da05.tar.gz> link </a>.

 ```shell
 # Download precomiled libraries from irisate website.